How to Buy an Apartment Building: A 12-Step Guide

 8. Conduct inspections

 A property inspection will reveal any maintenance issues or damage that could otherwise lead to unexpected expenses.
-You can then use the report to negotiate repairs or price adjustments with the seller.
+You can then use the inspection report to negotiate repairs or price adjustments with the seller.

 An inspector will typically set a base price and a price per unit that depends on the size of the building.
 For instance, a building with five to eight units might cost $125 each, while one with 25-plus units might cost $75 per unit.